pagutierreza/Applied-Data-Science-Capstone/Week 1/Introduction.md

  This information will be obtained from the 2016 Toronto Census, readily available from Toronto's government page.

  ### Restaurant traits and ratings.
- Foursquare will be used to obtain the restaurant's rating, categories and possibly related traits.
-The search will be made on a neighbourhood basis, tweaking the most search radius for each neighbourhood to get the most possible amount of data related to restaurants.
+ Foursquare will be used to obtain the restaurant's rating, categories and other relevant traits.
+The search will be made on a neighbourhood basis, tweaking the  search radius for each neighbourhood to get the most possible amount of data related to restaurants.

  ### Geographic data of Toronto's neighbourhoods.
- This information will be obtained from Toronto's government page, it's a GEOjson file.
+ This information will be obtained from Toronto's government page.
+It's a GEOjson file that describes the geometry of each neighbourhood in Toronto.
+This information will be used to fine tune the searh radius and to segmentate the rental venues locations.